togarashimayo/togarashimayo.github.io/content/more/food-suggestions.md

 #### The honourable mentions
 * Notch8's brunch buffet - It's your typical upscale brunch buffet so you know what to expect.
 But my mom's side of the family and I are huge fans of both Raluca and Adrian; they're super entertaining and Notch8 is lucky to have them as servers!
-* Candy Alley - Not really a restaurant, but it's where I get my candy from before showing up to Tannenabum.
+* Candy Alley - Not really a restaurant, but it's where I get my candy from before showing up to Tannenbaum.
 Sheryl (the owner) is a trip!

 ### Victoria